 "Although it has been shown that analyzing single nucleotide variants (SNVs) from WES data provides acceptable linkage results, due to the low heterozygosity of SNVs this approach can be less powerful than analysis of SNPs from genotyping arrays.": This statement should be qualified.
 It is true that rare variants are not very informative regarding transmission simply because most individuals are homozygous for the common allele.
 However, if a rare variant is, in fact, the functional site, then only the heterozygotes provide linkage information, and analyzing the variant by itself should then be much more powerful than analyzing common nearby variants.

 We agree with the reviewer that analyzing a causal rare variant by itself is more powerful than analyzing a nearby common variant.
 The problem is that we will rarely run into the situation when all families have the same causal variants and this is why analyzing individual rare variants can be less powerful than analyzing genotyping arrays.
-In the manuscript we do not suggest that analyzing common variants are more powerful than analyzing causal variants.
-In the revised manuscript we do discuss in Discussion section about analyzing common variants as well as variant sites which are likely to be functional (lines XXX).
+In the revised manuscript we discuss in Discussion section analyzing common variants as well as variant sites which are likely to be functional (lines XXX).